 This is a two component polyamine cured epoxy mastic coating.
-It is a surface tolerant, abrasion resistant, high solids, high build product.
-This product is tintable in a wide range of colours in Jotun's Multicolor Industry (MCI) system.
-Specially designed for areas where optimum surface preparation is not possible or required.
+It is a surface tolerant, solvent free, high build product.
+Well suited for early immersion.
+Specially designed for areas where optimum surface preparation is not possible or desired.
 Provides long lasting protection in environments with high corrosivity.
 Can be used as primer, mid coat, finish coat or as single coat system in atmospheric and immersed environments.
-Suitable for properly prepared carbon steel, galvanised steel, stainless steel, aluminium, concrete and a range of aged coating surfaces.
-It can be applied at sub zero surface temperatures.
+Suitable for properly prepared carbon steel and aged coating surfaces.